-It took eight years of planning, nearly $5 million and countless hours of paperwork, but the small town of Emery, S.D. finally has new asphalt streets.
+EMERY, S.D. – It took eight years of planning, nearly $5 million and countless hours of paperwork, but this small town finally has new asphalt streets.

 Residents of Emery – a Hanson County town of about 450 people and home to a crucial grain elevator – endured failing streets for decades, then drove on gravel roads for a year and will now pay a $20-per-month surcharge on their utility bills for the next 20 years to have smooth local streets atop upgraded sewer and water lines.